alburezg/child_death_clean/README.md

 If possible, the R scripts in the [A_Data_formatting](R/A_Data_formatting) directory (used to re-format the UN WPP data) should be run on a High Performance Computing (HPC) unit as they involve many calculations.
 These would take many hours in a normal PC, but under one hour on a HPC running 25 cores.

+## E - Shiny app

+The code to reproduce the Shiny app to visualize the results is in the directory [Shiny](Shiny).
+The app should always be accessible through [this link](https://osf.io/2pq3d/).

+## System info

-We ran the scripts on a Windows server:
+I ran the scripts on a Windows server:

 `> sessionInfo()`